zfoo-project/zfoo/README_EN.md

 - The fastest custom format framework for Java binary serialization, with the fewest serialized bytes, more secure and compatible
-- The protocol currently supports C++ C# Java Javascript TypeScript GDScript Lua, which can easily achieve cross-platform
+- The protocol currently supports C++ C# Go Java Javascript TypeScript GDScript Lua, which can easily achieve cross-platform
 - In the single-threaded benchmark test, serialization and deserialization are 50% faster than Protobuf and 100% faster than Kryo